danoan/quick-notes/docs/getting-started.md

 <!--END-->
 ```

+A markdown quick-note text always starts with a title.
+The `<!--BEGIN-->`
-The `<!--BEGIN-->` statement accepts any list of key-value attributes that could be represented as a string or as an integer.
+statement accepts any list of key-value attributes that could be represented as
+a string or as an integer.

+Any quick-note in the markdown document can be easily update or removed thanks
+to the markdown quick-note parser.

-### Toml quick note
+### Toml quick-note

-Quick notes in a markdown file can be converted to its toml representation.
+A markdown quick-note can be converted to the general purpose toml format.
+Therefore,
+the markdown quick-notes data can be used in a different markup/render mechanism of
+choice.

 The `ingredients.md` above would have the corresponding `ingredients.toml`:

 ```toml
 [[list_of_quick_note]]